 Primary Statute of Limitations in California

 The statute of limitations that applies to the majority of wrongful death cases can be found at Section 335.1 of the California Code of Civil Procedure.
-Specifically, the law states that any action resulting from the death of a person caused by the negligence or wrongful act of another party must be filed within two years.
-In wrongful death cases, the time starts running at the time of death.
+Specifically, the law states that any action resulting from the death of a person caused by the negligence or wrongful act of another party must be filed within a specific period.
+Only an attorney who you have hired can consult and provide advise on this.

 Medical Malpractice